swarnamohan/iFoodMarketAnalysis/README.md

 # iFoodMarketAnalysis
-Data analysis of iFood's customer and campaign data
+Analysis of iFood's customer and campaign data // Excel, SQL, R, Tableau

 A new campaign aims to sell a gadget to the Customer Database.
 A pilot campaign involved 2,240 randomly selected customers who were contacted by phone, which cost 6,720MU and generated 3,674MU in revenue.
 This resulted in a global profit of -3,046MU and a 15% success rate.